What Is a Urostomy?

 The urinary tract

 This organ system rids the body of urine and is made up of many parts.
 They include 2 kidneys, 2 ureters, the bladder, and the urethra.
-The kidneys remove unneeded substances and extra water from the blood.
+The kidneys filter waste substances and extra water from the blood.
 This makes urine.
 The ureters transport urine from the kidneys to the bladder.
 The bladder stores urine.
 The urethra releases urine from the bladder to outside the body.

 Common types of urostomies

 Colon conduit.
 This surgery is done much like an ileal conduit.
-But with a colon conduit the tube is made from a piece of the colon and not the ileum.
+But in this case the tube is made from a piece of the colon and not the ileum.
 The resulting stoma is bigger, as the colon is wider than the ileum.

 Ureterostomy.
 This surgery brings the ureters through the abdominal wall to form 1 or 2 stomas.
 In this case, the stomas are smaller.
 This is because the ureters are more narrow than the ileum or the colon.

 Continent cutaneous diversion.
 A pouch may be made under the abdominal skin using tissue from the stomach or intestines.
 The urine is collected in the pouch and is kept from leaving because of a valve.
-The person does not wear a bag.
-Instead, a thin tube (catheter) is used to occasionally empty the pouch.
+The person doesn't wear a bag.
+Instead, a thin tube (catheter) is used to sometimes empty the pouch.

 The stoma is an opening on the abdomen through which urine and mucus can pass.
-It is made by bringing the end of the ileum, the colon, or one or both ureters through the abdominal wall.
+It's made by bringing the end of the ileum, the colon, or one or both ureters through the abdominal wall.
 This end is then turned back on itself, like a cuff.

 The stoma is pink or red and moist.
 This is because the insides of the ileum, the colon, and the ureters are like the inside of the mouth.